abhishekarya1/DSA-2k23/ll.md

 - Traversal: `while(curr != NULL)` or `while(curr -> next != NULL)` (skips last element)

 ---
-- Deleting a node in a SLL: use 3 pointers, `prev curr next`
+- Deleting a node in a SLL: use 2 pointers, `prev curr`
 - Delete node to which pointer is given: copy data of next node to current
 - Reverse a SLL: Iterative (use 3-pointer approach) & Recursive: save `next`, point `curr->next = prev`, update `prev` and `curr`, return new head i.e. the last `prev` value
 - Reverse a DLL: swap links and return new head